+NOTE: valid does not mean appropriate.
+For example, a special order survey has the appropriate CATZOC level of A1.
+Values of A2, B, C and D are valid but does not justify the high quality of the original survey.

 7.4 Added Value of CSB Data

 Data capture by official (hydrographic) surveys are done to capture the shape of the seabed and process this data into an official nautical chart.
 The captured data is validated against acquisition standards (S-44), then Product Specification (S-57) and User requirement (guaranteed use in certified ECDIS equipment by trained and certified user).